hackathonismb/Design-simple-iCn3D-UI-for-middle-high-school-students/README.md

 ## Recomendations
+Making iCn3D more accessbile for naive users requires changes at both the application and data level.
+The data and the application create the experiece.
+### Application
-1. iCn3D has links everywhere, some make selections, others take you places like databases at NCBI, and <em>all look the same</em> - how do I know what will happen before it happens.
+1. iCn3D has links everywhere, some make selections, others take you places like databases at NCBI, and <em>all look the same</em> - how do I know what will happen before it happens (maybe it's the underlines) - but a tiny external icon many
 2. Title - always get in the way, I'd like to toggle between show and hide.
-3.
+3. Select defined sets appaears in two places.
+4. Lauguage lots of thesee, and example: "hide unselected" instead of "view selection" it paralleles the item and the action hides things.

+### Data
+Databases are great, they are often populated in automated ways, that's what makes them great.
+However, it does not take long to experiece data that do not fit expectations.
+And, while we want to increase levels of annotation to advance science, files can have much information for eduation purposes.
+A common practice is to learn principles then use unknowns for assessment.